Sterling slides to 17-month low as 2015 rate hike looks remote

-The pound fell as low as $1.5369, its weakest since early August 2013, leaving it down 1.4 percent on the day, its steepest fall in four months.
+The pound fell as low as $1.5369 GBP=D4, its weakest since early August 2013, leaving it down 1.4 percent on the day, its steepest fall in four months.

 The monthly survey of UK purchasing managers (PMI) showed the manufacturing sector expanded at a much slower pace than expected in December.
 Other data showed lending to British consumers surged at the fastest rate in almost a decade in the three months to November.